-CHAPTER 4: SAFE OPERATION OF PME
+CHAPTER 4: SAFE OPERATION OF POWERED MOBILE EQUIPMENT

-The student will be familiar with the requirements for the safe operation of PME.
+The student should be familiar with the requirements for the safe operation of PME.

-- 1. The student will be familiar with General Operation procedures for PME. - 2.
-The student will be aware of the importance of being proficient with specific safe operation procedures of the PME they operate. - 3.
-The student will be aware of the importance of mounting and dismounting equipment in a safe manner and using seat belts and wearing appropriate Personal Protective Equipment (PPE). - 4.
-The student will be aware of the importance of following proper start-up and shutdown procedures for PME. - 5.
-The student will be familiar with communications procedures while operating PME. - 6.
-The student will be familiar with essential qualities and rules for PME operators. - 7.
-The student will be familiar with procedures for the safe movement, load handling and re-fueling of PME. - 8.
-The student will be aware of conditions that can affect the safe operation of PME. - 9.
-The student will be aware of special hazards related to PME. - 10.
-The student will be aware of procedures for the safe transportation of PME.
+- 1. The student should be familiar with General Operation procedures for PME. - 2.
+The student should be aware of the importance of being proficient with specific safe operation procedures of the PME they operate. - 3.
+The student should be aware of the importance of mounting and dismounting equipment in a safe manner and using seat belts and wearing appropriate Personal Protective Equipment (PPE). - 4.
+The student should be aware of the importance of following proper start-up and shutdown procedures for PME. - 5.
+The student should be familiar with communications procedures while operating PME. - 6.
+The student should be familiar with essential qualities and rules for PME operators. - 7.
+The student should be familiar with procedures for the safe movement, load handling and re-fueling of PME. - 8.
+The student should be aware of conditions that can affect the safe operation of PME. - 9.
+The student should be aware of special hazards related to PME. - 10.
+The student should be aware of procedures for the safe transportation of PME.